Holocaust Photo: 1941 Nazi Murderer Now Identified | LatestLY

 This 'uncle' was Jakobus Onnen, who was born into a middle-class family in 1906 in the East Frisian village of Tichelwarf, near the Dutch border.
 He studied French, English and sports in Göttingen to become a teacher, following in his late father's footsteps.
 He later taught at the German Colonial School in Witzenhausen.

-In 1931, he joined the Sturmabteilung (or SA), a paramilitary organization of the Nazi Party and a year later he transferred to the SS, a kind of elite police force under the Nazis that had started out as Adolf Hitler's personal bodyguard.
+In 1931, he joined the Sturmabteilung (or SA), a paramilitary organization of the Nazi Party and a year later he transferred to the SS, a kind of elite police force under the Nazis that had started out as the personal guards of Adolf Hitler.
 In early June 1941, he became part of Einsatzgruppe C, which murdered hundreds of thousands of Jewish people in Eastern Europe.

 "He joined the SA and then later the SS.
 His study time in Göttingen was clearly influenced by the Nazi student movement, which was very strong, particularly in Göttingen at the time.
-So here is the Nazification that you can observe," Matthäus says.
+So here is the Nazification that you can observe," said Matthäus.

 'AI was the icing on the cake'